jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 way into that lovely garden.
 I think that will be the best plan.’
 It sounded an excellent plan, no doubt, and very neatly and simply arranged;
-the only difficulty was, that she had not the smallest idea how to set about it; and while she was peering about anx- iously among the trees, a little sharp bark just over her head made her look up in a great hurry.
+the only difficulty was, that she had not the smallest idea how to set about it; and while she was peering about anxiously among the trees, a little sharp bark just over her head made her look up in a great hurry.
 An enormous puppy was looking